Tips for Optimal Toddler Nutrition

 Is your child interested in the food the rest of your family is eating?
 Find out why nutrition matters for toddlers and why, when it comes to diet, children aren't just small versions of adults.

 Your child's diet can have a positive influence on his or her development.
 Most parents have heard this at least once before.
-But recent research is only just beginning to show just how important nutrition is for future health.
-The international scientific community has identified the first 1,000 days as being a particularly important phase during which nutrition has a long-term effect on the future development of children.
-This means that feeding your child a variety of nutritious foods which are appropriate for his or her age can help prevent illness — including into adulthood.
+But scientific research showed just a couple years ago how sustainable is the influence of nutrition on the health future of a child.
+The international scientific community has identified the first 1,000 days as a particularly important phase during which nutrition has a long-term effect on the future development of children.
+This means that an age-appropriate and varied diet that provides your toddler with all the essential nutrients can have a positive impact on future health - right into his adult life.

 Here in Germany, it is relatively easy to provide your child with enough variety.
 After all, Germany has the best conditions for optimal child nutrition.
-Yet studies show that toddlers are often lacking in certain nutrients.
-The average toddler in Germany gets less than the recommended daily amounts of iodine and vitamin D through food.
-On average, only 51 percent of the daily recommended amount of iodine and 6 percent of the daily recommended amount of vitamin D are covered by the foods toddlers are eating.
+Yet studies show that toddlers are often lack of certain nutrients.
+On average, the intake of iodine and vitamin D in food for small children in Germany is sometimes considerably below the recommended daily values: on average, only 51 percent of the recommended iodine and even only 6 percent of the recommended vitamin D intake per day are covered through diets.
 The reason for this is often a lack of variety on the child's menu.

 A balanced diet provides children with enough of all the nutrients they need